lintue/bacteria-RNG/README.md

 ![Browser Illustration](./repo-media/bacteria-RNG.gif)

-The browser implementation loads image, randomises the order of characters in an arbitrary string and displays random number 1-100.
-This is only to illustrate the concept.
+Produce pseudo-RNG seeds from hashing images of live bacteria.

+This is a proof of concept and the browser implementation does not hash images.
 Made for [Akvile Terminaite](https://2020.rca.ac.uk/students/akvile-terminaite)'s *Bacteria as a Digital Mediator* (2020).

-server/rng.py includes a difference hashing algorithm that is fully functional.
+However, server/rng.py includes a difference hashing algorithm that is fully functional.

-This is work in progress.
-TO DO: link rng.py to app, devise data feed from bacteria, further feature development, etc.